 When I took up the role as CEO of BrandLoyalty, I felt strongly that one of my key responsibilities is to enhance our contribution to sustainability.
-And the pandemic has made this even more evident.
 To emphasize this, we have recently updated our purpose to ‘Next generation happiness’.
 This is the compass that directs all our daily decisions and guides us in building a happier world for future generations.

 Reducing our carbon footprint

 The way to have the biggest impact as a company is by rethinking our supply chain.
 In fact, we’re currently in the middle of an operational transformation that allows us to create a more efficient and frictionless supply network.
 So, we’re working on close-to-market sourcing, optimizing planning & forecasting, and developing smarter packaging.
 This reduces our use of fossil fuels while it improves efficiency too.